Miron Kaufman

 Potts-Percolation Model of Solids and Entropy of Electromyography Time Series, invited Math-Sci Seminar, Koc University, Istanbul, Turkey, (2007).

-Mixing in Microchannels: Entropy and Multifractals, invited colloquium, Istanbul Technical University, School of Mechanical Engineering, Istanbul, Turkey, (2007).
+Mixing in Microchannels: Entropy and Multifractals, invited colloquium, Istanbul Technical University, School of Mechanical Engineering, Turkey, (2007).

-Potts-Percolation Model of a Solid with Defects, Tokyo Institute of Technology, invited Physics Department Seminar, Tokyo, Japan, (2009).
+Potts-Percolation Model of a Solid with Defects, Tokyo Institute of Technology, invited Physics Department Seminar, Japan, (2009).

 Research Interests: